 From time to time, we sell equipment from our lease pool based on specific customer demand and as opportunities present themselves in order to redeploy our capital in other lease pool assets.
 Accordingly, these transactions are difficult to predict.
-Due to the decline in seismic exploration activity, these transactions were not material in the first quarter of fiscal 2010.
-Often, the equipment that is sold from our lease pool has been held by us, and therefore depreciated, for some period of time.
+In the third quarter of fiscal 2010, we entered into one transaction for the sale of certain equipment.
+Apart from this transaction, the sale of lease pool equipment has not been material in fiscal 2010 due to the decline in general activity in the seismic industry.
+Often, the equipment that is sold from our lease pool has been in service, and therefore depreciated, for some period of time.
 Accordingly, the equipment sold may have a relatively low net book value at the time of the sale, resulting in a relatively high gross margin from the transaction.
-The amount of the margin on a particular transaction varies greatly based primarily upon the age of the equipment.
+The amount of the margin on a particular transaction varies greatly based primarily upon the age of the equipment interest.

-Periodically, we will sell new seismic equipment that we acquire from others.
-On occasion, these sales may be structured with a significant down payment and the balance financed over a period of time at a market rate of interest.
 These sales are also difficult to predict and do not follow any seasonal patterns.
-Due to the current conditions in the energy industry and in global financial markets, these transactions were not material in the first quarter of fiscal 2010.
+Due to the current conditions in the energy industry and in global financial markets, these transactions were not material in the first nine months of fiscal 2010.

+Periodically, we sell new seismic equipment that we acquire from others.
+On occasion, these sales may be structured with a significant down payment and the balance financed over a period of time at a market rate of

-SAP regularly sells new hydrographic and oceanographic equipment to customers in Australia and throughout the Pacific Rim.
-The gross profit from the sale of new seismic equipment and hydrographic and oceanographic equipment was approximately \$384,000, 24% of related sales, in the quarter ended April 30, 2009 as compared to approximately \$34,000, 18% of related sales, in the fiscal quarter ended April 30, 2008.
+SAP regularly sells new hydrographic and oceanographic equipment and provides system integration services to customers in Australia and throughout the Pacific Rim.
+For the fiscal quarter ended October 31, 2009, SAP generated a gross profit of approximately \$92,000 from these transactions as compared to a gross profit of approximately \$391,000 in the fiscal quarter ended October 31, 2008.
+For the nine months ended October 31, 2009, SAP produced a gross profit of approximately \$396,000 versus approximately \$851,000 in the nine months ended October 31, 2008.
+The decline in gross profit in the three and nine month periods was due primarily to the decline in sales volumes.

 In May 2008, SAP entered into a contract with the Royal Australian Navy to provide certain equipment to the Republic of the Philippines.
 We account for this contract using the percentage of completion method.
-In the three months ended April 30, 2009, we recognized approximately \$900,000 in revenues related to this contract, which was approximately 90% complete as of April 30, 2009.
+In the three months ended October 31, 2009, we did not recognize any revenue or costs related to this contract.
+The contract is essentially complete pending final documentation approval and billing of the final contract milestone of approximately \$400,000.
+In the nine months ended October 31, 2009, we recognized approximately \$1.0 million in revenues related to this contract.
+We have incurred approximately \$200,000 in unexpected costs in the fulfillment of this contract and have submitted claims for reimbursement of these costs.
+However, until our claims are approved and accepted, we have not included the benefit from these claims in our calculation of expected profits from the contract.
+We expect to recognize additional contract revenues of approximately \$340,000 upon final completion of the contract, excluding the effect of the pending claims, and gross profit of approximately \$46,000.
+In the three and nine months ended October 31, 2008, we recognized approximately \$1.1 million in revenues related to this contract.
 The sales of hydrographic and oceanographic equipment by SAP are generally not related to oil and gas exploration activities and are often made to governmental entities.
 Accordingly, these sales are not impacted by global economic and financial issues to the same degree as are other parts of our business.